 - Pour the nut flour into a bowl and add 1 egg, 2 tablespoons water and 1 teaspoon kosher salt (less if using salted nuts).
 Stir until the mixture comes together into a stiff dough.
 Separate the dough into two equal parts.

 - With a sharp knife, cut the dough into squares.
-Mist it finely with water to help the toppings adhere, then top with a few handfuls of seeds (pepitas and chia seeds).
+Mist the squares finely with water to help the toppings adhere, then top with a few handfuls of seeds (pepitas and chia seeds).

-- Roll out, cut, and top the second half of the dough.
+- Roll out, cut, and top the remaining half of the dough.